x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-550-5-1-10-in-exchange-online.md

    ![Screenshot shows the Accepted Domain dialog with the Internal Relay option selected for the specified accepted domain.](../../media/0d2d80b9-66b8-474e-851b-700127c1c1d0.png)

-#### Manually synchronize on-premises and Office 365 directories
+#### Manually synchronize on-premises and Microsoft 365 or Office 365 directories

-If you have a hybrid configuration and the recipient is located in the on-premises Exchange organization, it's possible that the recipient's email address isn't properly synchronized with Office 365.
+If you have a hybrid configuration and the recipient is located in the on-premises Exchange organization, it's possible that the recipient's email address isn't properly synchronized with Microsoft 365 or Office 365.
 Follow these steps to synchronize directories manually:

 1. Log into the on-premises server that's running the Directory Synchronization Tools.